gabrielcpule/MCSS/README.md

 Traditional approaches like Bootstrap and custom CSS require extensive refactoring and continuous interaction, while utility-first frameworks like Tailwind CSS achieve better initial results but still require multiple iterations [^6_31][^6_32].

-The proposed MCCSS framework targets 95% first-attempt success rates through systematic optimization of every aspect for machine interpretation.
+The proposed MCSS framework targets 95% first-attempt success rates through systematic optimization of every aspect for machine interpretation.
 This represents a substantial improvement over existing solutions and approaches the reliability threshold needed for production deployment [^6_7].

 ### Development Workflow Benefits